JesseR-Coding/Yellow-Pages-Au-Scraper/README.md

 ## Output

-The scraped data will be saved in a CSV file named `final.csv` configuration.
+The scraped data will be saved in a CSV file named `final.csv`.
 The CSV file will include the following columns:

+- Yellow Pages Link
 - Business Name
-- Business Address
+- Business Email Address
 - Business Website (if available)

 Feel free to enhance or modify the scraper to extract additional data as needed.